Kaushal000/Streamlit-coronavirus-detection-app/README.md

 On running the app it will automatically open your default browser and the app will be runing on localhost:8501.
 If you browser doesn't open automatically open your browser and type the url in the adress bar `localhost:8501`

-## To run the app on docker change the directory to src by typing `cd src`
+## To run the app on docker change the directory to src

 To build the imgae type `docker image build -t streamlit-coronavirus-detection-app:latest`